Bilinear secants and birational geometry of blowups of $\mathbb P^n \times \mathbb P^{n+1}$: The distinguished rational curve

 To prove that a unique such $\Gamma$ exists, we can assume without loss of generality that the $s+2$ points are of the form

 where the $p_i$ are pairwise distinct points in $\PP^1$.
 In terms of the morphism $\varphi=\left[f_1,\ldots,f_{s+1}\right]$ this means we have conditions

 Given $s$ distinct points in $\PP^1$ there is a nonzero form of degree $s$ vanishing at all $s$ points and nowhere else, and this form is unique up to scalar.
 So the first set of conditions determine forms $f_1,\ldots,f_{s+1}$, each unique up to a scalar.
-Fixing a choice of $f_1$, the second set of conditions above then determine $f_2,\ldots,f_{s+1}$ uniquely; therefore the map $\varphi$, or equivalently the curve $\Gamma$, is uniquely determined. \end{proof}
+Fixing a choice of $f_1$, the second set of conditions above then determine $f_2,\ldots,f_{s+1}$ uniquely; therefore the map $\varphi$, or equivalently the curve $\Gamma$, is uniquely determined. \end{proof} \begin{remark} We remark that the curve C of Proposition \ref{prop-rational-curve} plays a role in the birational geometry of the space $X^{1,n}_{n+2}$, the product $\PP^1\times\PP^n$ blown-up at $n+2$ points in general position.
+In fact the strict transform of $C$ spans an extremal ray of the Mori cone, see \cite[Proposition 3.2]{bolognesi2023cox}. \end{remark}

 \begin{corollary} \begin{enumerate} \item[(a)] Given $n+3$ general points in $\ourproduct$, there is a unique irreducible curve of bidegree $(n,n+1)$ passing through all the points.
 This curve is smooth and rational. \item[(b)] Given $s \leq n+2$ general points in $\ourproduct$, the family of curves of bidegree $(n,n+1)$ passing through all the points sweeps out a Zariski-dense subset of $\ourproduct$. \item[(c)] Suppose $d \geq s$ and $k<d+2$.
 Given $k$ general points in $\PP^1 \times \PP^s$, the family of irreducible curves of bidegree $(1,d)$ passing through all the points sweeps out a Zariski-dense subset of $\PP^1 \times \PP^s$. \end{enumerate} \end{corollary} \begin{proof} For (a), projecting our given points to $\PP^n$ we get a general set of $n+3$ points in $\PP^n$, so there is a unique rational normal curve $R_n \subset \PP^n$ passing through all these points.
 Any irreducible curve $C$ of the given bidegree must project onto $R_n$, so must be contained in the subvariety $\pi_1^{-1}(R_n)$.
 This subvariety is isomorphic to $\PP^1 \times \PP^{n+1}$ and the isomorphism maps $C$ to a curve of bidegree $(1,n+1)$ passing through the images of the $n+3$ points.
 By Proposition \ref{prop-rational-curve} there is a unique such curve $C$, which must be smooth and rational.